byrichardpowell/measure-react-component-reuse/README.md

 This script measures 3 stats:

 1. Lines of code per generic component.
-2. number of generic component.
+2. Number of generic components.
 3. Instances per generic component.

-On their own these stats aren't much.
-Taken together over many months they tell a story:
+On their own these stats aren't much but taken together over many months they tell a story:

 ![Image showing 6 months of stats](https://github.com/serverdensity/measure-react-component-reuse/blob/master/serverdensity-stats.png)